explicitworkload/infrakvm/OpenShift.md

 #### 1. Set Up a Local Mirror Registry

 Your air-gapped environment needs a local container registry to store the OpenShift images.
-This registry will be hosted on your **jumphost**.
+This registry has been pre-installed for you at https://quay.kubernetes.day/ so that you can skip this portion.
+Take note the lightweight mirror-registry is not meant for production usage.

+#### 2. Mirror the OpenShift Images

+Since the environment is (simulated) air-gapped, you'll still need to download the OpenShift images on a machine with internet access and then transfer them to your jumphost.

+1. On a jumphost, download the oc-mirror tool: